Colonnette: Early Christian and medieval

 As the Roman Empire shifted toward Christianity, the use of colonettes in funerary art was conserved as well: thus, sarcophagi, such as those kept in the paleo-Christian churches of Arles, which mostly belong to the 4th or 5th century, are often decorated with arcades carried on colonnettes whose shafts have been reduced.
 Colonnettes with capitals were later used to decorate the cloisters of Romanesque abbeys such as those of the Romanesque portal and the cloister of Saint-Trophime d'Arles, or those of Moissac, Cluny, or even the crypts of the abbey of Jouarre.
 Colonnettes were also used for holy water fonts.

 In Gothic architecture, the use of the colonnettes became particularly popular for the decoration of the triforium, as in the emblematic case of the Cathedral of Bourges proving the success of “discontinuous support”.Chartres Cathedral has a pilier cantonné with four colonettes attached to a large central core that support the arcade, aisle vaults and nave-vaulting responds.

-Maya civilization
+Maya civilisation

 Groups of inset colonnettes are an essential decorative feature of the classic Puuc colonnette style but are also found in numerous Chenes and Rio Bec buildings.
 Colonnettes in the Puuc style of Yucatán resemble the balusters found in Cambodia.